JimKing100/PrivacyHistos/README.md

 ### Data

 The data directory holds the necessary data files and only contains the data files for the Basic example.
-In order to run the other examples the data files below will need to be downloaded from Kaggle into the data directory with the following names:
+In order to run the other examples the data files below will need to be downloaded from Kaggle (you'll need a Kaggle account which is free) into the data directory with the following names:
 - **ground_truth_2.csv** - The ground truth file for the Sprint 2 example (about 111.9MB). [download](https://www.kaggle.com/jimking100/differential-privacy-challenge-sprint-2)
 - **ground_truth_3.csv** - The ground truth file for the Sprint 3 example (about 623.5MB). [download](https://www.kaggle.com/jimking100/differential-privacy-challenge-sprint-3)